top of page

 One of the biggest questions new homeschooling parents have is, "How many hours a day do we need to homeschool?"
 It can be confusing!
-You want to make sure your child is learning enough, but you also don't want to overdo it and make them feel overwhelmed.
+You want to make sure your child is learning enough, but you also don't want to overdo it and overwhelm them.

 You want to make sure your child is getting a good education and learning everything they need to know.
 But you also don't want to make homeschooling feel like a chore or overwhelm them with hours and hours of schoolwork.
 After all, one of the great things about homeschooling is the flexibility it offers!